-The signs of addiction aren’t always unmistakeable.
-There are people who have hit rock bottom, in which case changes in their behaviour and possibly appearance will manifest clearly.
+The signs of addiction aren’t always unmistakable.
+There are people who have hit rock bottom, in which case changes in their behaviour, and possibly appearance, will manifest clearly.
 However, many others give the appearance of control and stability, leading friends and families to be shocked by the exposure of addiction.

 If you’re worried that you or someone you know could have an addiction, there are signs to be on the look-out for.

 How to know if you have an addiction

 - Can’t stop doing something – An activity or substance will become more prevalent in day-to-day life, something which was once a ‘take it or leave it’ thing is now a necessity.
 It becomes all a person thinks about, and arouses irritability if not done/taken.
 Avoiding social situations because of embarrassment about behaviour, or as it makes doing/taking something difficult or impossible, is another hallmark.